 Writes Maverick Magazine, “How refreshing to hear something that sounds as if it has come from people who are genuinely original thinkers.
 As soon as Rani Arbo & daisy mayhem strike up, you realize this is a band that is unpredictable and impossible to pigeonhole.
 But, what a thoroughly mellifluous melange — sophisticated, soulful and always handled with care and a lightness of touch that is part folk/jazz/country, part blues/old time, and all good.
 There is a togetherness that flows right through the heart of the performance.
 It never gets too clever and always remains understated and classy.”

-Rani Arbo & daisy mayhem have five releases on Signature Sounds.
-Their newest release, Violets Are Blue (April 2015), is an eclectic bouquet of love songs infused with poetry and groove — that “skip over sentimentality and go straight to the bittersweet truth” (Music Matters Review).
-The band’s debut family album, Ranky Tanky, won top awards from the Parents’ Choice Foundation, National Association of Parenting Publications, and the American Library Association.
+Rani Arbo & daisy mayhem have seven releases on Signature Sounds, most recently Wintersong (November 2016), a celebratory, poetic, reflective collection of seasonal songs; and Violets Are Blue (April 2015), an eclectic bouquet of love songs infused with poetry and groove — that “skip over sentimentality and go straight to the bittersweet truth” (Music Matters Review).
+Some Bright Morning (2012) and Big Old Life (2007) are the backbone of the band’s American Spiritual program.
+The band’s family album, Ranky Tanky, won top awards from the Parents’ Choice Foundation, National Association of Parenting Publications, and the American Library Association.
 The band’s strong residency programs include school and family shows, hands-on percussion-building workshops and Arts in Medicine offerings.